Hi! We’re Bex and Laura.

 I never thought I’d be here.
 I always assumed that you were either someone who had miscarriages or someone who didn’t… having 3 kids already, I felt that I firmly belonged in the group of women who didn’t suffer from baby loss.

-So in March 2020 when I saw those 2 blue lines, we geared up for baby number 4.
-I was so blasé about the whole thing – I breezed in to my 12 week scan – I was just there for the picture really, having already planned my facebook & insta posts in my head…
+So in March 2020 when I saw those 2 blue lines, I geared up for baby number 4.
+I was so blasé about the whole thing, breezing in to my 12 week scan, already planning how I would announce the pregnancy.

-I felt stupid.
-Stupid for thinking that I was immune from miscarriage, stupid that I’d been walking round completely oblivious to the fact that my baby was no longer alive.
+I felt so stupid.
+Stupid for thinking that I was immune from miscarriage, stupid that I had no idea what would happen next and stupid that I, a mother of 3, hadn’t realised that my baby had died.

-I felt so strongly that If I was feeling this pain, then someone else may be too.
-I shared my article to a public facebook group and it was also printed by the Metro – overnight my inbox steadily filled – I had over 3,000 emails of love and support during the first week.
+I felt so strongly that If I was feeling this pain, then someone else may be too, so I began a mission – I wrote about my experience and shared it to a public facebook group and it was also printed by the Metro – overnight my inbox steadily filled – I had over 2,000 emails of love and support during the first week.

 This spurred me on to set up a Facebook support group, during this time I got a DM that really stuck out for me – it was from someone called Laura Buckingham and it said ‘do you fancy going into battle together?’

 We got together and The Worst Girl Gang Ever was formed.
-We chose the name because although this is a club that no one would ever choose to be a part of, we are also stronger together, we have each other’s backs and this gang is packed with strong, empowered and inspirational women.
+We chose the name because although this is a club that no one would ever choose to be a part of, we stand shoulder to shoulder.
+Stronger together.

 We welcome you with heavy hearts and open arms.